WHY DO I HAVE TO PAY BACK MY HEALTH INSURANCE OUT OF MY PERSONAL INJURY SETTLEMENT? WHAT IS SUBROGATION?

 Unfortunately, this explanation is only a part of the story.
-The law is bit more complicated because some health insurance policies are subject to federal law (ERISA) instead of state law, so different rules may apply.
+The law is bit more complicated because there are different kinds of health insurance policies, and the law treats them differently.
+Some health insurance policies are subject to federal law (ERISA) instead of state law, so different rules may apply.
 Also private medical insurance coverage you buy and pay for yourself has some different rules, as does medical insurance that comes through the government, such as Medicaid and Medicare, as well as workers compensation insurance.
 In other words, in almost every health insurance policy, you are required to repay the health insurer from your settlement, but the exact amounts and procedures will vary depending on the type of medical insurance health care you have.